• Home

 Custom Adoption Forms for Shelters: Why One Size Doesn't Fit

-Your adopter application asks the wrong questions.
-Your foster form doesn't collect the information you actually use to make placement decisions.
-Your volunteer intake is a Google Form that dumps responses into a spreadsheet nobody looks at until there's a crisis.
+Forms are one of those things nobody thinks about until they're a problem.
+In rescue, they're almost always a problem.
+The adopter application asks the wrong questions.
+The foster form doesn't collect the info you actually use to place animals.
+The volunteer intake is a Google Form that dumps responses into a spreadsheet nobody reads until there's a crisis.

 The real cost of a bad form